Ham And Cheese On A Bun

 So, I went to the window and pulled back the drapes,

-believing the neighbors were playing Christmas tapes.
+thinking the neighbors were playing some Christmas tapes.

-I forgot I was as naked as a jaybird
+I forgot I was as naked as a jaybird;

 and in plain view, I stood bare-assed, not a stitch on.

-Now, it wasn't my intent to flash anyone,
+It was never my intent to flash anyone,

 Copyright © Emile Pinet | Year Posted 2022